-If you would like to come to McLean for alcohol or drug detoxification, you do not need a referral from a psychiatrist, therapist or crisis team; however, you do need to call to check on bed availability.
+If you would like to come to McLean for alcohol or drug detoxification, you may refer yourself and do not need a referral from a psychiatrist, therapist or crisis team; however, you do need to call to check on bed availability.

 If you have questions or for admission, please call McLean Inpatient Admissions at 800.333.0338.

 What happens after I have a referral?